Yandex Cloud

 1. Cursor provides the description of the MCP server and its tools to the model.

-2. The LLM uses the ydb_status tool to test the database connection.
+2. The LLM uses the ydb_status tool to check the database connection.

 3. The LLM uses ydb_query to send queries to add rows.
-This YQL query must be accurate: sometimes it is not accepted on first try.
-In which case the model rewrites the query based on the error text and tries again.
+This YQL query must be accurate: sometimes it is not accepted on the first try.
+In this case, the model rewrites the query based on the error text and makes another attempt.
 The number of attempts depends on the model and the quality of the query.
-You do not need to intervene: the model will fix the errors all by itself and, finally, add the required number of notes.
+You do not need to intervene: the model will fix any errors on its own and, finally, add the required number of notes.

 To check the results, run the docker compose run --rm notes-app list command.
 You will see the notes the LLM has created.
 You can use this method to populate more complex databases as well.